Pareto-NRPA: A Novel Monte-Carlo Search Algorithm for Multi-Objective Optimization: Results

 All algorithms are run for 100 000 objective function evaluations.
 30 independent runs are performed for each algorithm.

 It has been shown that adding a bias to the probabilities of action selection strongly improves NRPA performance \cite{cazenave_generalized_2020}.
 A bias value classically used for TSPTW is $-10*d_{ij}$, with $d_{ij}$ the normalized distance between two cities \cite{cazenave_generalized_2024}.
 For fairness concerns, we also implement the same bias term in the sampling operators for SMS-EMOA and NSGA-II, as well as in the playout algorithm in Pareto-MCTS.
-An ablation study done on SMS-EMOA and NSGA-II (supplementary material section \ref{sec:ablation-emoa-bias}, Figures \ref{fig:bias-nsga2}a and \ref{fig:bias-nsga2}b, Table \ref{table:hv-bias-emoa}) confirms that the introduction of bias significantly improves MOEA performance, as the algorithms find better solutions during the sampling step.
+An ablation study done on SMS-EMOA and NSGA-II (Section \ref{sec:supplementary}, Table \ref{table:hv-bias-emoa}) confirms that the introduction of bias significantly improves MOEA performance, as the algorithms find better solutions during the sampling step.
 In Tables \ref{table:metrics-rc204-3}, \ref{table:metrics-rc201-3} and \ref{table:metrics-rc204-1}, the hypervolume values are calculated with respect to a vector $r = (\max_{y} f_1(y), \max_y f_2(y))$ for all valid solution vectors $y$ in the aggregation of results of all 30 runs for all algorithms combined.
 The hypervolume indicator is then normalized using maximal hypervolume value after algorithm termination.
 Constraint violations (CV) refers to the average number of violated constraints for the best solution(s) over all 30 runs.
 The spacing metric is not computed for runs where no valid sequence has been found.

 Table \ref{table:metrics-rc204-3} indicates that NSGA-II and SMS-EMOA converge to a slightly better solution set than Pareto-NRPA on a very easy instance.
 Every algorithm succeeds in finding valid solutions for all 30 runs.
-However, Tables \ref{table:metrics-rc201-3} and \ref{table:metrics-rc204-1} show that, on the two harder instances, Pareto-NRPA converges to the best solutions.
-The evolutionary algorithms and Pareto-MCTS fail to produce valid solutions for almost every run, while Pareto-NRPA converges quickly to solutions that do not violate time constraints.
+However, Tables \ref{table:metrics-rc201-3} and \ref{table:metrics-rc204-1} show that, on the two harder instances, Pareto-NRPA converges to the best solutions, illustrated by the superior hypervolume values.
+The evolutionary algorithms, PLS and Pareto-MCTS fail to produce valid solutions for almost every run, while Pareto-NRPA converges quickly to solutions that do not violate time constraints.
 A hypervolume value of $0$ indicates that the solution set generated by the algorithm is dominated by the reference point, which means that no valid solution has been found.

 The results in Table \ref{table:full-tsptw-hv-part1} show that Pareto-NRPA strongly outperforms the state-of-the-art evolutionary MOO algorithms on most instances of the multi-objective TSPTW dataset.
 Precisely, Pareto-NRPA returns a greatly superior hypervolume metric to the other state-of-the-art algorithms on 22 out of the 31 problem instances of MO-TSPTW.
 Evolutionary algorithms match or slightly outperform (in 5 cases) Pareto-NRPA in 8 of the 10 easiest instances in the dataset, while Pareto-NRPA is the superior algorithm in 20 of the 21 remaining hardest instances of the dataset.
 We note that Pareto-MCTS performs poorly on most hard instances of the dataset.
 Indeed, the UCB formula \cite{kocsis_bandit_2006} is not suited to constraint handling.
 Setting the reward with a large penalty for violated constraints prevents efficient node value estimation, and simply aborting a playout where constraints are violated often leads to suboptimal, over-conservative policies \cite{lee_monte-carlo_2018}.
 While Pareto-NRPA and Pareto-MCTS are both based on Monte-Carlo playouts, these results show that Pareto-NRPA is much more suited to constrained search spaces.